 Visual learners need visual aids to grasp ideas.
-Auditory learners learn better when they listen, talk and discuss the concepts.
+Auditory learners learn better when they listen, talk, and discuss the concepts.
 Learners who prefer to read and write prefer to learn through language and words.
 Once they have understood the concepts, they can articulate them well.

 Kinesthetic learners look for physical involvement to be able to learn things in the best way.
 Games are audio-visual methods of learning.
-Kids get connected to games on a physical level as well because have to write the questions down to solve them.
+Kids feel connected to games on a physical level as well because have to write the questions down to solve them.
 Games are inclusive of each child’s exclusive learning style, making them a unique and effective mode of learning.

 10. Gives Way to Cooperative Learning 🤝